bludit/documentation-english/themes/example-my-first-theme/index.md

 <div class="note">
 <div class="title">Examples</div>
-We have a Github repository with examples, take a look https://github.com/bludit/examples
+We have a Github repository with examples, take a look <a href="https://github.com/bludit/examples">Bludit Examples</a>.
 </div>